Skip to Content

 Lake Agnes Tea House: It’s Harder Than You Think (What To Expect!)

-Lake Agnes tea house is a true Lake Louise gem… if you can make it there that is!
+Lake Agnes Tea House is a true Lake Louise gem… if you can make it there that is!

+Hidden among the mountains is an old log cabin where they serve tea made from glacier water, sweets, and sandwiches.
+The only catch?
 You have to hike to get to it… and it’s not exactly an easy one (despite the fact that it’s a VERY popular hike!).

 I’m not in the best shape I can be in, but I do hike in the summer from time to time, and this hike was harder than I thought.
+Here’s an overview of the Lake Agnes trail and whether or not you should just opt for tea at the Chateau Lake Louise instead!

 Psst!
 This blog post contains affiliate links in it which sends me a bit of extra money if you use them… at no extra cost to you!